What's new in Windows 10, versions 1507 and 1511 for IT Pros

 Provisioning devices using Windows Imaging and Configuration Designer (ICD)

 With Windows 10, you can create provisioning packages that let you quickly and efficiently configure a device without having to install a new image.
 Windows provisioning makes it easy for IT administrators to configure end-user devices without imaging.
-Using Windows Provisioning, an IT administrator can easily specify desired configuration and settings required to enroll the devices into management (through a wizard-driven user interface) and then apply that configuration to target devices in a matter of minutes.
-It is best suited for small- to medium-sized businesses with deployments that range from tens to a few hundred computers.
+An IT administrator using Windows Provisioning can easily specify desired configuration and settings required to enroll the devices into management (through a wizard-driven user interface) and then apply that configuration to target devices in a matter of minutes.
+It's best suited for small- to medium-sized businesses with deployments that range from tens to a few hundred computers.

 - A new parameter was added to the New-AppLockerPolicy Windows PowerShell cmdlet that lets you choose whether executable and DLL rule collections apply to non-interactive processes.
-To enable this, set the ServiceEnforcement to Enabled.
+To enable this parameter, set the ServiceEnforcement to Enabled.

-- A new AppLocker configuration service provider was add to allow you to enable AppLocker rules by using an MDM server.
+- A new AppLocker configuration service provider was added to allow you to enable AppLocker rules by using an MDM server.